 Socks can be the key to comfort!
 To help keep your feet cool and minimize friction, which may cause blisters, your socks should be made of moisture-wicking fabric with reinforced heels and toes.
 Cycling-specific socks are also lightweight for a streamlined effect you’ll find in most cycling garments — and they look good too.

-Remember, Before You Buy Cycling Shoes
+Remember, Before You Buy Cycling Shoes for Spinning Class

 - If you are buying shoes from a bike shop, ask if they include the cleats and if they will install them for you at no charge.